-You are admitted to one of three specialty practice programs in the fellowship.
+You are admitted to one of three specialty practice programs in the Medical Psychology Fellowship.
 In each specialty, you receive advanced, focused and in-depth training opportunities encompassing assessment, psychodiagnostics, research and evidence-based clinical practice.

 This fellowship has six core training objectives that apply to all fellows: clinical skills, consultation skills, scholarly activities, administrative and organizational skills, professional conduct, and individual diversity skills.